Home Courses Creative Industries BA (Hons) Games Design and Development

 Gain an in-depth insight into the world of games design and development

-Are you keen to work in the games industry, but aren’t sure what you want to do yet?
-Our BA (Hons) Games Design and Development degree will help you choose your career path as you explore a range of roles, projects, and opportunities in within the video games industry.
+Are you keen to work in the games industry but aren’t sure what you want to do yet?
+Our BA (Hons) Games Design and Development degree will help you choose your career path as you explore a range of roles, projects and opportunities within the video games industry.

 Explore the complete creative process

-Throughout the course you will gain a comprehensive overview of the creative components of the game development process, as you develop all round workflow skills and a clear understanding of the production pipeline.
+Throughout the course, you will gain a comprehensive overview of the creative components in the game development process, as you develop all-round workflow skills and a clear understanding of the production pipeline.

 Study areas include: